MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Abstract

 \section{Abstract}

-We introduce Multi-Objective Counterfactuals for Design (MCD), a novel method for counterfactual optimization in design problems.
-Counterfactuals are hypothetical situations that can lead to a different decision or choice.
-In this paper, the authors frame the counterfactual search problem as a design recommendation tool that can help identify modifications to a design, leading to better functional performance.
-MCD improves upon existing counterfactual search methods by supporting multi-objective queries, which are crucial in design problems, and by decoupling the counterfactual search and sampling processes, thus enhancing efficiency and facilitating objective tradeoff visualization.
-The paper demonstrates MCD's core functionality using a two-dimensional test case, followed by three case studies of bicycle design that showcase MCD's effectiveness in real-world design problems.
-In the first case study, MCD excels at recommending modifications to query designs that can significantly enhance functional performance, such as weight savings and improvements to the structural safety factor.
-The second case study demonstrates that MCD can work with a pre-trained language model to suggest design changes based on a subjective text prompt effectively.
-Lastly, the authors task MCD with increasing a query design's similarity to a target image and text prompt while simultaneously reducing weight and improving structural performance, demonstrating MCD's performance on a complex multimodal query.
-Overall, MCD has the potential to provide valuable recommendations for practitioners and design automation researchers looking for answers to their ``What if'' questions by exploring hypothetical design modifications and their impact on multiple design objectives.
-The code, test problems, and datasets used in the paper are available to the public at \url{decode.mit.edu/projects/counterfactuals/}.
+Designers may often ask themselves how to adjust their design concepts to achieve demanding functional goals.
+To answer such questions, designers must often consider counterfactuals, weighing design alternatives and their projected performance.
+This paper introduces Multi-objective Counterfactuals for Design (MCD), a computational tool that automates and streamlines the counterfactual search process and recommends targeted design modifications that meet designers' unique requirements.
+MCD improves upon existing counterfactual search methods by supporting multi-objective requirements, which are crucial in design problems, and by decoupling the counterfactual search and sampling processes, thus enhancing efficiency and facilitating objective trade-off visualization.
+The paper showcases MCD's capabilities in complex engineering tasks using three demonstrative bicycle design challenges.
+In the first, MCD effectively identifies design modifications that quantifiably enhance functional performance, strengthening the bike frame and saving weight.
+In the second, MCD modifies parametric bike models in a cross-modal fashion to resemble subjective text prompts or reference images.
+In a final multidisciplinary case study, MCD tackles all the quantitative and subjective design requirements introduced in the first two problems, while simultaneously customizing a bike design to an individual rider's biomechanical attributes.
+By exploring hypothetical design alterations and their impact on multiple design objectives, MCD recommends effective design modifications for practitioners seeking to make targeted enhancements to their designs\footnote{The code, test problems, and datasets used in the paper are available to the public at \hyperref[decode.mit.edu/projects/counterfactuals/]{decode.mit.edu/projects/counterfactuals/}}.